Go Back

 INGREDIENTS

-• 1 tablespoon sugar to add at the end if you like to soften the strength of the chocolate.
+• 1 tablespoon granulated sugar add at the end if you prefer a less intense chocolate flavor

 • 1 teaspoon vanilla extract